snesrev/sm/BUILDING.md

 # Linux/MacOS

-Cd to your SM root folder and open the terminal and type:
+CD to your SM root folder and open the terminal and type:
 ```sh
 make
 ```